 - Verbs have three tenses, past, present-habitual and future.
 Other suffixes convey different meanings, including ‘in order to’ do something, ‘want’ and ‘must’ do something, and ‘be’ something.

-- Free word order, although there is a tendency towards agent – object – verb in a transitive sentence, unless there is focus on a non-agent participant.
+- Free word order, although there is a tendency towards ‘Doer’ – ‘done to’ – ‘verb’.

 Gathang Welcome to Country